-While the aforementioned cases are merely a sampling of sexual harassment litigations, they demonstrate that, despite Title VII and state statutes, sexual harassment remains prevalent in the workplace.278 Nevertheless, this high-profile media attention has given a voice to those previously unable to pursue criminal charges or civil action.
+harassment remains prevalent in the workplace.282 Nevertheless, this high-profile media attention has given a voice to those previously unable to pursue criminal charges or civil action.

-On September 25, 2018, Judge Steven T. O'Neill sentenced Bill Cosby to three to ten years in prison for the sexual assault of Andrea Constand.279 Constand and Cosby first met in November 2002.280 When Constand initially reported the sexual assault to the authorities, the district attorney for Montgomery decided not to pursue charges, citing "insufficient credible and admissible evidence."281 During discovery, Cosby admitted to obtaining Quaaludes to give to women for sex.282 Constand and Cosby settled in civil court for an amount that would later be revealed as \$3.38 million; both signed a nondisclosure agreement.283 After numerous accusations spanning decades against the actor came to light in the media and a judge released Cosby's deposition to the public, the investigation was reopened and Cosby was subsequently arrested on charges of aggravated indecent assault.284 While his initial trial resulted in a deadlock, upon retrial a jury found Cosby guilty on three counts of assault.285
+On September 25, 2018, Judge Steven T. O'Neill sentenced Bill Cosby to three to ten years in prison for the sexual assault of Andrea Constand.
+Cosby first met in November 2002.
+When Constand initially reported the sexual assault to the authorities, the district attorney for Montgomery decided not to pursue charges, citing "insufficient credible and admissible evidence."
+During discovery, Cosby admitted to obtaining Quaaludes to give to women for sex.
+Constand and Cosby settled in civil court for an amount that would later be revealed as \$3.38 million; both signed a nondisclosure agreement.
+After numerous accusations spanning decades against the actor came to light in the media and a judge released Cosby's deposition to the public, the investigation was reopened and Cosby was subsequently arrested on charges of aggravated indecent assault.
+While his initial trial resulted in a deadlock, upon retrial a jury found Cosby guilty on three counts of assault.
+However in 2021, the Pennsylvania Supreme Court overturned his conviction because of prosecutorial misconduct.

 Likewise, in October 2017, the New York Times released an expose documenting movie mogul Harvey Weinstein's long history of paying off sexual harassment accusers.
 Like Cosby, the investigation revealed that Weinstein had long been accused of sexual harassment and assault, reaching at least eight settlements with women.
-Weinstein was found guilty of sexual assault in February
+We Weinstein was found guilty of sexual assault in February of 2020, and again in December of 2022 for a separate sexual assault allegation.
+While the Weinstein trial was ongoing, the New York Times investigation gave momentum to the established #MeToo movement founded by Tarana